blackducksoftware/hub/README.md

 # Running Hub in Docker

-Swarm (mode), Compose, and 'docker run' are supported are supported in Hub 4.1.3.
-Support for Kubernetes and OpenShift will be available in Hub 4.2.0.
+Swarm (mode), Compose, 'docker run', Kubernetes, and OpenShift are supported are supported in Hub 4.2.0.
 Instructions for running each can be found in the archive bundle:

 * docker-run - Instructions and files for running Hub with 'docker run'
 * docker-swarm - Instructions and files for running Hub with 'docker swarm mode'
 * docker-compose - Instructions and files for running Hub with 'docker-compose'
+* kubernetes - Instructions and files for running Hub with Kubernetes
+* openshift - Instructions and files for running Hub with OpenShift

 ## Requirements

-### Docker Version Requirements
+### Orchestration Version Requirements

-Hub has been tested with Docker 17.03.x and Docker 17.06.x.
+Hub has been tested with:

+* Docker 17.03.x
+* Docker 17.06.x
+* Kubernetes 1.6
+* Kubernetes 1.7
+* OpenShift Enterprise 3.5

-### Hardware Requirements
+### Hardware Requirements (for Docker Run and Docker Compose)

 This is the minimum hardware that is needed to run a single instance of each container.
-The sections below document the individual requirements for each container if they will be running on different machines or if more than one instance of a container will be run (right now only Job Runners support this)
+The sections below document the individual requirements for each container if they will be running on different machines or if more than one instance of a container will be run (right now only Job Runners support this).

 * 4 CPUs
-* 16 GB RAM (20 GB if using Docker Swarm Mode)
+* 16 GB RAM

+### Hardware Requirements (for Docker Compose, Kubernetes, and OpenShift)

+This is the minimum hardware that is needed to run a single instance of each container.
+The sections below document the individual requirements for each container if they will be running on different machines or if more than one instance of a container will be run (right now only Job Runners support this).

+* 4 CPUs
+* 20 GB RAM

+Also note that these requirements are for Hub and do not include other resources that are required to run the cluster overall.